mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+ANSWER: the value of edgar.name will be Edgar still, and the value of jason.name will be Jason, as the line jason.name = "Jason" changes the name of the copy, not the original unlike in classes where the instance of jason just refers to the original.

 ### Question 6

 Given this bit of code that uses the `Alien` struct: